What is the Internet of Things?

 Brick as IoT

 The majority of Brick stations are connected with SIM cards using 4G and LTE.
 As you might have already guessed, Brick is reliant on reliable connectivity.
 If there is no connectivity, you can’t rent or return a powerbank.
 The Brick stations are not high data users, they use approximately 0.5 megabytes a day.
-You wouldn’t be able to stream anything with that usage.
+To put it into context: you wouldn’t be able to stream anything with that usage.

 We collect as little data as possible, especially about our users.
 There are no GPS sensors in the powerbanks, but we do collect data around Brick station usage.
 All our partners have access to the data concerning their own local Brick stations.
 We’ve built a unique dashboard where they can see usage and other parameters (for example how many slots are occupied/empty and when rentals are happening) that allow them to run, manage and grow Brick in their own markets.
 This is also how we can help our partners remotely from our Brick HQ in Stockholm!